 Imagine the following scenario: your customer has been browsing through your website and identified a number of products to purchase.
 Having placed these into the shopping cart your customer heads for the online checkout and then disaster strikes!
 The all-important payment page fails to load correctly, leaving your customer, credit card in hand, frustrated, and unable to continue.

-Whether you are selling products, services, applications or games, a frustrated customer is the last thing you want.
-The instant gratification provided by modern technology means that the human ability to wait is becoming eroded, and in commercial terms that means your customer will head straight to one of your competitors without so much as a backwards glance.
+Whether you are selling products, services, applications, or games, a frustrated customer is the last thing you want.
+The instant gratification provided by modern technology means that the human ability to wait is becoming eroded, and in commercial terms that means your customer will head straight to one of your competitors without so much as a backward glance.

 Do your technicians understand the importance of software testing?

-The ability to locate, identify and deal appropriately with bugs is something which most in-house teams simply cannot cope with.
-The sheer man hours involved in testing every operating system, device and browser across all possible permutations is simply outside the scope of most organisations.
+The ability to locate, identify and deal appropriately with bugs is something that most in-house teams simply cannot cope with.
+The sheer man-hours involved in testing every operating system, device, and browser across all possible permutations are simply outside the scope of most organizations.

 A website aimed at program testing, aptly called the Software Testing Club made a request via the online blog for examples of poor bug reporting.
 Examples came pouring in, including “system is really slow” and the ever-popular “I just clicked and it crashed”.
 Error reporting on this scale is highly unlikely to result in website excellence!

 There is plenty of evidence to disprove the myth that bug testing is of little consequence in the wider world.
 Specialized ‘bug hunters’ have actually helped with new developments in stem cell research according to a recent report in the New Scientist.
 But aside from aiding scientific projects, testing for unwanted errors in a program could literally make or break your company’s next balance sheet.